scott-griffiths/bitstring/doc/walkthrough.rst

 * Python 2.4 or later.
 * An installed bitstring module.
 * A rudimentory knowledge of binary concepts.
-* Al little free time.
+* A little free time.

 If you haven't yet downloaded and installed bitstring then please do so (it might be as easy as typing "``easy_install bitstring``" depending on your system).
 I'll be going through some examples using the interactive Python interpreter, so feel free to start up a Python session and follow along. ::